Vyral/maria-diaz/_posts/2019-04-25-4-tips-to-remember-to-make-your-final-walk-through-count.md

 {% include pullquote.html %}

 2\.
-Use your phone to plug into the outlets to see if they work properly.
+Use your phone to plug into the outlets to see if they work properly.&nbsp;

 3\.
 Make sure there are no leftover items still in the house (TVs, furniture, etc.).
-If there are, tell the seller that they need to be removed.
+If there are, tell the seller that they need to be removed.&nbsp;

 4\.
 Be emotionally prepared for a surprise.
 When homes are on the market, they’re usually staged and turnkey.
-Once they’re under contract and the seller has moved everything out before closing, though, they don’t look the same, so be prepared for that.
+Once they’re under contract and the seller has moved everything out before closing, though, they don’t look the same, so be prepared for that.&nbsp;

 If you’d like to know more about this or any other real estate topic, don’t hesitate to reach out to me.
 I’d love to help you.